How to Get a German Visa When the Tehran Embassy Is Closed: The 2026 Yerevan Strategy

 What should I do if more than 9 months pass after my Yerevan appointment with no decision?

-After 6–9 months without a decision, you can file an Untätigkeitsklage (failure-to-act lawsuit) at the Administrative Court in Berlin.
-This is filed through a German immigration lawyer and costs approximately €500–1,500 plus court fees.
-The lawsuit compels the embassy to issue a decision within a defined period; the success rate is high because filing alone often accelerates the decision.
-The Iran to Germany Skilled Worker Guide includes a security screening timeline card with the exact month-by-month framework for when to file.
-Do not file before the statutory maximum processing period has elapsed — it will not be accepted and you will have spent lawyer fees unnecessarily.
+After 6–9 months without a decision, consult a German immigration lawyer about an Untätigkeitsklage (failure-to-act lawsuit) at the Administrative Court in Berlin.
+Lawyer and court fees vary; obtain a quote before filing.
+Filing can prompt the embassy to address the application.
+The Iran to Germany Skilled Worker Guide includes a security screening timeline card with the month-by-month framework for when to consider filing.
+Do not file before the applicable processing period has elapsed.

 Get Your Free Iran → Germany Skilled Worker Guide — Quick-Start Checklist